Overview

 Objective

-The objective of this course is to get a better understanding of what is involved in developing an electronic back-up for an existing paper record or moving into a new Electronic Record Keeping System for your aircraft.
-What the FAA’s position is on Electronic Record Keeping; Electronic Signatures; and how an FAA sanctioned electronic records back-up can be used to replace a missing or damaged paper record when the need arises.
+The objective of this course is to get a better understanding of what is involved in developing an electronic back-up for an existing paper record or even moving into a new Electronic Record Keeping System for the aircraft you operate.
+What the FAA’s position is on Electronic Record Keeping and Signatures; and how an FAA sanctioned Electronic Recordkeeping system can be used to replace a missing or damaged paper record when the need arises.

 Applicability